 From Tokyo to Los Angeles, workers observe May Day with marches and demonstrations

-TOKYO (AP) — Shouting “banzai!” or “live long,” thousands of people marched in Tokyo streets to the banging of traditional drums Thursday as Japan kicked off celebrations to mark May Day.
+TOKYO (AP) — From Tokyo to Taipei to Manila, people across Asia marked May Day with marches and protests that spotlighted growing unease over U.S. President Donald Trump’s policies and fears of global economic instability.

-The holiday, also known as International Workers’ Day or Labor Day, marks the struggles and achievements of workers and the labor movement.
-Thousands of people are expected to attend rallies and marches across the U.S., including in Chicago, Los Angeles, New York and Philadelphia.
+The holiday, also known as International Workers’ Day or Labor Day, honors the struggles and achievements of workers and the labor movement.
+Rallies are expected across the United States as well, including in Chicago, Los Angeles, New York and Philadelphia.

-“For our children to be able to live with hope, the rights of workers must be recognized,” said Junko Kuramochi, a member of a mothers’ group who marched in Japan’s capital.

-U.S. organizers say their message this year is focused on fighting President Donald Trump’s policies targeting immigrants, federal workers and diversity initiatives.
+Across multiple countries, Trump’s agenda was cited as a source of concern.
+In the United States, organizers said their message this year focused on fighting Trump’s approach targeting immigrants, federal workers and diversity initiatives.

+In Taiwan, President Lai Ching-te referenced new U.S. tariffs under Trump as he promoted a proposed spending bill aimed at stabilizing the job market and supporting livelihoods.
+In the Philippines, protest leader Mong Palatino warned that “tariff wars and policies of Trump” threatened local industries.

-Even in Japan, some said Trump’s policies hung over the day like a shadow.
-One truck in the Tokyo march featured a doll that looked like Trump.
+In Japan, some said his policies hung over the day like a shadow, with one truck in the Tokyo march featuring a doll that resembled Trump.
+There, participants’ demands ranged from higher wages and gender equality to health care, disaster relief, a ceasefire in Gaza and an end to Russia’s invasion of Ukraine.

+“For our children to be able to live with hope, the rights of workers must be recognized,” said Junko Kuramochi, a member of a mothers’ group in Tokyo.

-Tadashi Ito, a union construction worker in Japan, said he worried about the potential for rising prices of imported raw materials in the months ahead.
+Tadashi Ito, a union construction worker, said he worried about rising prices for imported raw materials.

 In Indonesia, President Prabowo Subianto greeted thousands of workers who cheered him in Jakarta’s National Monument Park.